-These stem tip leaves of Vangueria infausta give the tree’s typical elliptic leaf-shape, often obscured by galls; some leaves are also seen that are almost round.
+These stem tip leaves of Vangueria infausta present the typical elliptic leaf-shape, often obscured by galls, while some leaves are almost round.
 The leaves are opposite, growing on hairy stalks of 3 mm to 10 mm long.

 The leaf tips taper or are rounded, the leaf bases taper.
 The leaf margins are entire, their surfaces wavy.
 Leaf texture is thickly furry from a dense covering of hairs on both surfaces, more so on young leaves.
 The yellowish green leaf colouring is here enhanced by the covering fur.
 Six to eight lateral veins curve forward from the leaf midribs to the margins.
 Conspicuous net-veining is visible, particularly on the lower leaf surfaces.
 Leaf dimensions are 4 cm to 30 cm by 2,5 cm to 18 cm.